Rakib-data-scientist/Rakib-data-scientist/README.md

 * ### [Heart_Disease-Classification_problem](https://github.com/Rakib-data-scientist/Heart_Disease-Classification_problem)

     A project that makes a data analysis and creates a model for classification of cardiovascular disease.

-	A healthcare company that specializes in detecting heart disease in the early stages.
-Its business model is service type, that is, the company offers an early diagnosis of cardiovascular disease for a certain price.

 	Currently, the diagnosis of cardiovascular disease is made manually by a team of specialists.
 The current accuracy of the diagnosis varies between 55% and 65%, due to the complexity of the diagnosis and also the fatigue of the team who take turns to minimize the risks.The cost of each diagnosis, including equipment and analysts' payroll, is around $ 1,000.00.

 * ### [customer_segmentation_clustering-problem](https://github.com/Rakib-data-scientist/customer_segmentation_clustering-problem/tree/main)

     Objective : In this project, we will analyze a dataset containing data on various customers' annual spending amounts (reported in monetary units) of diverse product categories for internal structure.
 One goal of this project is to best describe the variation in the different types of customers that a wholesale distributor interacts with.
 Doing so would equip the distributor with insight into how to best structure their delivery service to meet the needs of each customer.
 	Context : Unsupervised Learning
 	Content : The dataset for this project can be found on the UCI Machine Learning Repository.